retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-Now, the synthetic ``catalog_loop_3`` event has ``12:58:23`` time - which is the average of ``12:58:08``, ``12:58:16``, ``12:58:44``.
+Now, the synthetic ``catalog_loop_3`` event has ``12:58:23`` time -
+the average of ``12:58:08``, ``12:58:16``, ``12:58:44``.

+The ``CollapseLoops`` data processor can be useful for compressing the
+data:

-The ``CollapseLoops`` dataprocessor can be useful for compressing the data - by packing loop information into single events, - or removing looping events, in case they are not desirable (which can be a common case in clickstream visualization).
+- by packing loop information into single events,
+- removing looping events, in case they are not desirable (which can be a common case in clickstream visualization).

 Custom data processors
 ----------------------